World Food Day: 7 Ways to Be a Good Steward of the Harvest

 Fall, the season of harvest, is the perfect time to reflect on the Earth’s abundance.
 Yet, not all people have their share of the abundance God has given us.
 Approximately 800 million people suffer from hunger worldwide.

-On October 16, World Food Day 2016 takes these overlapping issues into account with its theme, “Climate is changing.
-Food and agriculture must too.”
+October 16, World Food Day, is the perfect time to recognize those who do not have enough to eat.
 As the pope reminds us in Laudato Si', we must recognize our call to respond to “the cry of the earth and the cry of the poor.”
 In observance of World Food Day, we invite you to use the following seven steps in your daily life to become a better steward of Earth’s harvests:

 - Eat simply.
 It takes 8 times more water to produce 1 pound of beef than to produce 1 pound of soybeans.
 Eating meat-free, even if only for a couple of days each week, puts less of a strain on Earth’s resources and makes more food and water available for our human family.
 Check out CRS Rice Bowl’s archive of meatless meal recipes for delicious ways to eat simply!